 Forecasting is a crucial tool for workforce management because it allows organizations to plan for future staffing needs and ensures that they have the right number of employees on staff at all times.
-It will also enable organizations to budget appropriately for employee costs and plan for potential hiring needs.
+It will also enable organizations to budget appropriately for the future, allowing them to better manage their resources.

 Employee Scheduling involves the creation of a schedule that outlines when an employee is working.
 Employers use employee scheduling software to create and manage schedules, assign employees to shifts, and track time off.

 Scheduling software makes it easy for employers to create and manage schedules.
 The software allows employers to quickly assign employees to shifts, view who is available for work, and track time off to ensure sufficient staff coverage.